laughinghan/git-subhistory/README.md

 |__________________________|    |__________________________|
 ```

-Notice 2 disconnected histories here, the untouched `master` branch, and
-this new `subproj` branch, with the history of just the stuff inside
-`path/to/sub/`.
-Say we push `subproj` to a public repo for just Sub, and
+Say we push `subproj` to a public repo for just Sub, and implausibly,
-implausibly, our code isn't perfect and bugfixes are contributed to the
+our code isn't perfect and bugfixes are contributed to the public repo.
-public repo.
 Now we've `git pull`-ed in upstream bugfixes:

 ```
                                                                                                 [sub-upstream/master]  # remote-tracking branch